Admissions page in Estonian

-All students admitted to the university and who start their studies in Estonian need to complete the Intensive Estonian Language Course first.
+All students admitted to the university who do not speak sufficient Estonian need to complete the Intensive Estonian Language Course first.
 The courses are offered on the basis of English and Russian.
-Applicants who would start to learn Estonian on the basis of English also have to meet the English-language requirements.
+Applicants who would start to learn Estonian on the basis of English also have to meet the English language requirements.

-Exception: In the programmes of Medicine (Estonian group), Dentistry, Pharmacy and Estonian and Finno-Ugric Linguistics (specialisation in Estonian language in multilingual environment) students are required to be sufficiently fluent in Estonian at the time of admission to the university!
+Exception: In the programmes of Medicine (Estonian group), Dentistry and Pharmacy students are required to be sufficiently fluent in Estonian at the time of admission to the university.
 The knowledge of Estonian must correspond to the level of B2, according to the Common European Framework of Reference for Languages.
-Upon applying to medical studies (general Medicine, Dentistry and Pharmacy) or Estonian and Finno-Ugric Linguistics (specialisation in Estonian language in multilingual environment), candidates must submit a result of the Estonian language proficiency test (please ask for further info which tests are recognized or acceptable from the International Student Service).
+Upon applying to medical studies (general Medicine, Dentistry and Pharmacy), candidates must submit a result of the Estonian language proficiency test (please ask for further info which tests are recognized or acceptable from the International Student Service).

 Upon application please make sure what documents need to be submitted and when.
 All copies of educational documents (diplomas, exam certificates and grade lists) must be officially certified: bear an original seal and a signature of an authorized official of the issuing school/university.
 Official documents must be provided from the institution awarding the secondary school certificate or certified with an Apostille.
 Some country-specific requirements also specify the way documents must be certifed.

 Only complete application packages will be considered by the Admissions Committee.